RFullum/DirtyLittleBassSynth/README.md

 ### Scope

 Oscilloscope of the post-master output.
-Self-triggers on a zero crossing for a stable display.

 ### Output Meter